 Learn the common signs of dementia in older adults.

 If you’ve noticed that your older parent seems more forgetful than usual, it may give you pause.
 Could the signs that you’re seeing be typical age-related memory loss, or the sign of something more serious, such as dementia or Alzheimer’s disease?
+Contact us online or call us at (636) 493-9058 to learn how we can help.

 The early signs of dementia or Alzheimer’s typically involve changes not just in memory, but also in behavior and thinking.
 The most important thing families can do if they are concerned about changes in a loved one is to set up an appointment with a physician.
 Early intervention can help an individual diagnosed with Alzheimer’s or dementia with relief of symptoms.
 Additionally, if a loved one is diagnosed with Alzheimer’s or dementia, you can work together to help establish a routine that promotes independence during the early stages of the disease, and plan for ways to ensure safety as the disease progresses.